peteresnick/6838bis/draft-ietf-mediaman-6838bis.md

 Registrations in the standards tree MUST be either:

-1. in the case of registrations associated with IETF specifications, approved directly by the IESG, or
+1. approved directly by the IESG (in the case of registrations associated with IETF specifications, ), or

 2. registered by a recognized standards-related organization using the "Specification Required" IANA registration policy {{Section 4.6 of !RFC8126}} (which implies Expert Review), or